ricardo-rp/push-vibes/README.md

 ## Requirements

-This extension requires the `cursor.generateGitCommitMessage` command to be available in your Cursor IDE.
+This extension requires the `cursor.generateGitCommitMessage` command to be available.
+This is available in Cursor IDE.

 ## Usage